LayerXcom/cordage/README.md

-Cordage makes the interoperability possible between [Corda](https://www.corda.net/) and other Blockchains by providing several modules that propagate, pull and verify information between Blockchains without any trusted third party.
+Cordage makes the interoperability possible between [Corda](https://www.corda.net/) and other Blockchains by providing several modules that propagate, pull and verify information between Blockchains without further trusted third party.

 In the first stage, we focus on EVM based blockchain such as Ethereum and [Quorum](https://www.goquorum.com/).